 FitFusion costs $9.99 per month or $89.99 per year and has a number of different workout categories, mostly based around helping you lose weight, tone up and build lean muscle.
 The exercises are effective for boosting your cardio health, and, when used in conjunction with a healthy diet, could help you maintain existing weight loss.

 We'd also recommend using one of the best fitness trackers to monitor how many calories you're burning during your workouts.
-For the latest deals, see our round-up of the best Amazon Prime Day Fitbit deals.
+For affordable activity trackers, check out our guide to the latest and best Amazon Prime Day Fitbit deals.

 In addition, FitFusion includes workouts for short-term goal achievement too.
 For example, one-week shred workouts, designed to give you a quick boost.
 Don't follow these and expect to look like the instructors after just one week though - they have been honing their physiques for years.